Tool Comparisons

 What's the main difference between Dropbox Transfer and WeTransfer?

-Is BulkShare cheaper than WeTransfer Pro?
+Is BulkShare cheaper than WeTransfer?

 Which has the best download tracking?